 - Potentially the player in Spore.
 One of the achievements requires them to uplift a certain number of creatures.
 The easiest way to do this is to just randomly drop monoliths on every planet encountered without sentient life and then forget about it.

-- Your Honour, I would like to submit another case: The Elder Gods from the Mortal Kombat series.
+- Your Honor, I would like to submit another case: The Elder Gods from the Mortal Kombat series.
 They seem to be perfectly willing to allow the realms to be endangered by either a renegade Elder (Shinnok), a Knight Templar protector (Raiden) or other entity (Blaze).
 Even the times they do pay attention, the go back on their word, as Scorpion will attest.

 - The Shee in the Creatures series created the Norns, fuzzy adorable little critters with rudimentary intelligence that they claimed to love as pets.
 But when they decided it was time to move on to a bigger, round world, they left most of the creatures they had created to die on their home planet.